rachaelrobinson/LunchBuddy/README.md

 5. This application uses MongodDB as the database.
 To start a MongoDB server locally using homebrew, open an instance of terminal and run `brew services start mongodb` and then run `mongo`.

-5. To start the app locally, open another instance of terminal and run `python server.py`.
+6. To start the app locally, open another instance of terminal and run `python server.py`.

+7. To stop the mongo server, `ctrl+c` out of the shell and then run `brew services stop mongodb`

 Notes: